 Study Abroad Program Overview

-Study abroad at Peking University (PKU) with UCEAP allows you to experience the sights, sounds and expanse of China firsthand.
+Study abroad at Peking University (PKU) with UCEAP allows you to experience the sights, hustle, and expanse of China firsthand.
 Plus, successful study at this renowned institution in the international capital of Beijing will add a notable accomplishment to your resume.

 - Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.